Hqndler/InstantPaddleVideOCR/README.md

 Open a terminal, then `python InstantPaddleVideOCR.py`.<br>
 It just works and if it crashes restart.<br>
 Done !<br>
-D'ailleurs jsp pq j'ai ecris en anglais mais le bazarre il est fait pour ocr du texte francais.<br>
+D'ailleurs jsp pq j'ai écris en anglais mais le bazarre il est fait pour ocr du texte français.<br>
 There will be no update et yes this code smells like shit but it works well.